-Note: Both buildings and structures must comply with all Zoning Ordinances.
+Note: Both Buildings or Structures must comply with all Zoning Ordinances.

-- Building, Non-Inhabited Accessory.
-A detached building no larger than 25% of the conditioned ground floor square footage living area of the existing primary dwelling located on the same lot therewith. - Building, Principal.
-A building in which is conducted the primary use of the lot on which said building is located. - Building Setback Line.
+Building Setback Line.
 A line delineating the minimum distance between the property line and a building on a lot, within which no building or other structure shall be placed except as otherwise provided.
 Whenever the front, side or rear portions of a lot abut a street right-of-way, setback lines shall be measured from said right-of-way line.